U.S. Public opinion polls

 forms from the first one-celled animal to the present diversity of plants and

 animals.
-Others define the term more widely, and include the origins of the universe, the development of
+Others define the term more broadly, and include the origins of the universe, the origin of the first life forms, the development of

 galaxies, stars, planetary systems, development of mountain ranges, continental

 The results, for what they are worth are a statistical draw:

 As expected, more highly educated adults believe in "evolution:"

 - 74% of people with post-graduate degrees believe in "evolution," as do:

 - 41% of adults with high school or less.

 More frequent attendance at religious services correlated with a lack of

 belief in "evolution:"

 - 24% of those who attend weekly believe in evolution, as do